seepiol/Rasp2Pc/README.md

 A program based on socket protocol that uses a Raspberry Pi with touchscreen to control a computer via shortcuts
 </div>

-## WARNING: THIS REPOSITORY HAS BEEN MOVED TO [GITLAB](https://gitlab.com/seepiol/Rasp2Pc).
-CONSIDER ALL THE CODE IN THIS REPOSITORY AS DEPRECATED
+WARNING: THIS REPOSITORY HAS BEEN MOVED TO [GITLAB](https://gitlab.com/seepiol/Rasp2Pc).
+ALL THE CODE IN THIS REPOSITORY IS DEPRECATED

 ## Index

 - [Why?](#why?)